 See how we calculate recipe costs here.

-Whisk the eggs, milk, vanilla, cinnamon, and a pinch of salt until they run in an uninterrupted line through the tines of a fork.
+Whisk the eggs, milk, vanilla, cinnamon, and a pinch of salt until they run easily through the tines of a fork.

 Dip the slices of bread in the batter, ensuring both sides are covered.
 The amount of time the bread should be left in the batter depends on the type of bread used and the staleness of the bread.
 The slice should feel like a wet sponge but not a soaking wet sponge.